Skip to main content

 Interior of Northern Manufacturing's dedicated stainless-only fabrication area, with a large stainless assembly in progress

-Stainless Steel Fabricator
+Stainless Steel Fabrication

 Built in a shop built for stainless alone.

-Plate to passivation under one roof — in a 40,000 sq ft fabrication area that never sees carbon steel.
+Stainless steel fabrication, plate to passivation, under one roof: a 40,000 sq ft fabrication area that never sees carbon steel.
 ISO 9001 · AWS D1.6 · Since 1951.

 • ISO 9001:2015